uikit/uikit-site/docs/pages/filter.md

 ## Reset filter

-To reset the filter and target all items use the `uk-filter-control` without any specified selector.
+To reset the filter and target all items, use the `uk-filter-control` attribute without any specified selector.

 ```html
 <div uk-filter="target: .js-filter">